charudatta10/file-tagger/CONTRIBUTING.md

-# Improved Barnacle Contribution Guidelines
+# Contributing Guidelines

+Thank you for your interest in contributing to this project!
+We're excited to collaborate with you.
+To ensure a smooth process, please follow the guidelines below:

-## Introduction
+## How to Contribute

-Thank you for considering contributing to Improved Barnacle!
-As an open-source project, we value collaboration, transparency, and respectful behavior.
-These guidelines ensure a positive and inclusive environment for all contributors.
+1. **Report Bugs**: If you discover a bug, please check existing issues first to ensure it hasn't been reported.
+If not, create a new issue and include detailed steps to reproduce the bug.
+2. **Suggest Features**: We welcome feature suggestions!
+Please create a detailed issue describing the feature and its benefits.
+3. **Submit Code**: Contributions in the form of code are welcome!
+To get started:
+   - Fork the repository and clone it locally.
+   - Create a new branch for your work (e.g., `feature/your-feature-name`).
+   - Commit your changes with clear and descriptive messages.
+   - Push your branch and submit a pull request.

 ## Code of Conduct

-Before contributing, please review our [Code of Conduct](https://github.com/charudatta10/improved-barnacle/blob/main/CODE_OF_CONDUCT.md).
-We expect all participants to follow these principles.

-## How to Contribute

-1. **Fork the Repository**: Start by forking the Improved Barnacle repository to your GitHub account.

-2. **Clone the Repository**: Clone your forked repository to your local machine using `git clone`.

-3. **Create a Branch**: Create a new branch for your contribution using a descriptive name (e.g., `feature/my-awesome-feature`).
+All contributors are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
+Be respectful and constructive in your communication.

+## Code Style

-4. **Make Changes**: Write your code, documentation, or other contributions.
-Follow the existing coding style and conventions.
+- Follow the existing coding style and conventions of the project.

-5. **Test Your Changes**: Ensure your changes work as expected and do not break existing functionality.

-6. **Commit and Push**: Commit your changes with clear commit messages and push them to your forked repository.

-7. **Create a Pull Request (PR)**: Open a PR from your branch to the `main` branch of Improved Barnacle.
-Provide a detailed description of your changes.

-8. **Review and Iterate**: Collaborate with maintainers and other contributors.
-Address feedback and make necessary adjustments.

-9. **Celebrate!**: Once your PR is merged, celebrate your contribution! 🎉
+- Ensure your code is clean and well-documented.
+- Test your changes thoroughly before submitting.

+## Pull Request Process

+1. Ensure your branch is up-to-date with the `main` branch.
+2. Describe the purpose of your pull request clearly in the description.
+3. Link related issues (if applicable) and explain how your PR resolves them.
+4. Ensure all checks pass and include unit tests if applicable.

+## Issues and Labels

+- Use relevant labels when creating or updating issues (e.g., `bug`, `enhancement`, `documentation`).
+- If you’re unsure how to label an issue, the maintainers will assign appropriate labels.

+## Tests

+- Include tests to cover new features or bug fixes.
+- Ensure all existing tests pass before submitting your contribution.

-## Licensing
+## License

-By contributing to Improved Barnacle, you agree that your work will be licensed under the GPL-3.0 license.
-Make sure your contributions comply with this license.
+By contributing to this repository, you agree that your contributions will be licensed under the [repository's license](LICENSE).

-## Questions or Assistance?

-If you have any questions or need assistance, feel free to reach out to the maintainers or create an issue.

-Thank you for being part of the Improved Barnacle community! 🚀